runspired/runspired.com/_posts/2025-02-06-exploring-transformed-and-derivied-values-in-schema-record.md

 ## Parting Thoughts

-You can write a derivation that gives you access to services, but its generally something I'd avoid except for key-data-concerns.
-Key-data-concerns might be things like:
+You can write a Derivation that gives you access to services, but it is generally something I would avoid except for key-data-concerns.

+key-data-concerns might be things like:

 - the intl service for use by derivations or transforms
 - a clock service for use by time based derivations or transforms

-But I wouldn't do somthing like give access to the store service or a request service.
+But I would not do something like give the record access to a Store or Request service.
+Side-effects and Async in particular are things to avoid in Derivations.

-Transformations and Derivations are only annoying if you try to make heavy use of them.
-If you keep it to a few well-thought-out transformations and derivations you can go really far and fast, but if you try to put tons of unique computations onto your records, it is intentionally annoying.
+If you keep to a few well-thought-out Transformations and Derivations you can go far and fast, but if you try to put tons of unique computations onto your records, you will find it intentionally frustrating.

-The point is to guide you into putting these calculations into the correct spots.
-Translations like this are a good use case for Transforms and Derivations because they are useful to tons of fields and tons of records and relatively simple calcs: you write the function once, register it, and can from then on make use of it in any schema.
+The point is to steer you into putting these calculations into more correct locations in your code.

+That said, translations like in the above example are a great use-case for using them because they have high utility and reusability across both fields and resource types and perform relatively simple calcs.

-A side-effect of this pattern that is super valuable for some apps is that these functions and transformations follow a contract and pattern simple and descriptive enough that is also lets them cross the client/server boundary.
+A side-effect of this pattern that is valuable for some apps is that Transformations and Derivations follow a contract and pattern simple and descriptive enough that it lets them cross the client/server boundary.
+If your API provides your schemas and your data, it follows that it could use them to make the same derivations when needed (say for creating a PDF report or CSV export).

-Lets say you have a setup such that your API returns your schemas.
-It follows since the API knows the shape of the data and the schema that if you wanted to make the same derivation on the API (say for creating a PDF report or CSV export) then you can either swap the transformation/derivation implementation out for one that works for your API context and/or potentially just share the same function both places from a common library.

-Small primitives.
+A curious footnote to this discussion, Transformations and Derivations may not remain the only way to customize SchemaRecord: there is a [proposal](https://github.com/emberjs/data/issues/9534#issue-2534328361) being floated to allow apps to also define what kinds of fields are valid.

+Currently, each field "kind" (`schema-object`,`field`,`derived`,`collection` etc.) is implemented as a function following a nearly identical signature.
+It feels like a natural progression of the schema-verse to allow registering `Kind` functions just like you can register Derivations and Transformations, continuing our theme of small composable primitives.

 Constrained.
-But powerful.
+But Powerful.